anandhamma/github-maven-example/README.md

 </servers>
 ```

-# Using the downloads plugin
+# Using the downloads plugin checking

 ```
 $ cd github-maven-example/example